 Other site costs, such as demolition of structures, environmental compliance, surveys, and land costs, need to be considered.
-With all these estimates, it will be possible to create a budget for an efficient construction process.
+With all these estimates, it will be possible to create a budget in an Excel template for an efficient construction process.
 A knowledge of these expenses ought to be the first step when budgeting for construction projects.

 5. Use Historical Data for Construction Project Budgeting

 Within the next three years, the construction in the U.S. is projected to have a compound annual growth of 4.9%.
 The data is an estimate based on the trends within history.
 You can predict the costs of construction projects based on historical data.